-What do X, Y, and Z mean above?
+Notes

+In the table, “X” refers to I/O pin names.
+“Y” and “Z” are POWER and GND names.
+The letter “A” refers to buffer names.

 Connecting Pins, Pads and Terminals

 Three classes of pins are defined for a Component: Signal Pins, Supply Pins and No Connect Pins.
 Supply Pins have a model_name of either POWER or GND.
 No Connect Pins have model_name NC.
 All other pins are classified as Signal Pins.
 Package models defined in this section assume that there is one Buffer_I/O Terminal and one Die Pad for each Signal Pin.
 Pins are assumed to use the names listed under the first column of the [Pin] keyword (the pin_name column).